 8. Xiangyang, 1267-73.

 The Song dynasty was by far the most powerful enemy that the Mongols faced in their conquest of Eurasia.
 It was larger, wealthier, more populated, and had a better educated populace than any other polity in the world at the time.
 The siege of Xiangyang, which lasted six years, was actually a siege of the twin cities of Xiangyang and Fancheng, which were both heavily fortified and served as the gateway to Song lands.
 The Mongols had unsuccessfully laid siege to Xiang yang before, and gave up in order to conquer Russia and the entire Middle East instead.
-Mongol generals brought engineers from the Middle East to oversee the building and use of new trebuchets (that eventually gave the invaders their victory over Xiangyang’s defenders.
+Mongol generals brought engineers from the Middle East to oversee the building and use of new trebuchets ( a medieval engine of war with a sling for hurling missiles), that eventually gave the invaders their victory over Xiangyang’s defenders.
 With the fall of the twin cities, Mongols were free to overrun the rest of the Song dynasty’s territory.
 Most historians consider the sacking of Xiangyang to be the official end of the southern Song dynasty, and with it the cultural and economic power of old China.

 7. Moscow, 1382.